Gir National Park - A Complete Travel Guide

 What are the chances of spotting the Asiatic lion in Gir National Park?

+Lions, unlike tigers and leopards, are gregarious creatures.
+They are the only large cats that live in family groups known as prides.
+If you spot a lion, you’re likely to see more than one, which adds to the thrill.
 According to local guides, you will spot a lion 80% of the time.
 However, the type of sighting will vary depending on the route, time of day, and season.
-Early morning safaris are best because lions are most active at that time.
-They are usually sleeping in the bushes during the day and can only be seen from a distance.
-The second option should be an evening safari, and the last option should be an 8:30 a.m. safari.
+Early-morning safaris are best because lions are most active then.
+They usually sleep in the bushes during the day and are only visible from a distance.
+The second option should be an evening safari, and the last option should be an 8:30 am safari.
 If you visit the park between March and May, you have a good chance of seeing the lion.
 The giant beasts are out looking for water, and this is your chance to spot them.
 During the summer, there is a good chance of glimpsing lions with cubs.

 Lions are frequently tracked with the assistance of a rescue team.
 They would find out the lions’ exact location and spread the word.
 You would soon see the jeeps clustering near the lion’s whereabouts.
 Unlike African lions, Asiatic lions do not live in large groups, so you are more likely to see 1-2 lions together rather than a pride as seen in African jungles.

 If you are unable to obtain a permit or see a lion during a jungle safari, you have another option.
 Visit Devalia Safari Park, a fenced-in area of the sanctuary where rescued animals are housed.
 The sightings are guaranteed, but the atmosphere is more akin to a zoo.
-There is no need to book ahead of time, and you are taken around on a bus.
+There is no need to book in advance, and you are taken around by bus.

 Tourist Attractions in Sasan Gir?